vinaykanna/Programming-Fundamentals/README.md

 # Programming Fundamentals
-It's a collection of all programming fundamental concepts irrespective of programming language.
+t's a collection of all general, language agnostic programming fundamental concepts.